JoeAyoub22/Midterm/README.md

 # Midterm
-this is the submission of Joe
+this is the submission of Joe Ayoub